vzool/docs/app/user-guide.md

 * **Save and Stay** – Saves the item but stays on the same page (keyboard shortcut: ⌘S Mac, Ctrl+S Win)
 * **Save and Explain** – Prompts for an explanation of changes, attaching that message to the revision
 * **Save and Add New** – Saves the item and then opens a blank Create Item page for that collection
-* **Save as Copy** – Does not save the original item, instead all values and edits are saved as a new item
+* **Save as Copy** – Does not save the original item; instead all values and edits are saved as a new item

 ### Required Fields